ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 The set of security parameters defined here is not exhaustive, but illustrative.
 Implementations SHOULD expose an equivalent to the parameters listed below to allow for sufficient configuration of security parameters, but the details are expected to vary based on platform and implementation constraints.
+Applications MUST be able to constrain the security protocols and versions that the Transport Services System will use.

 Representation of security parameters in implementations ought to parallel that chosen for Transport Property names as suggested in {{scope-of-interface-defn}}.